edm1922/ShopSavvy/README.md

 # ShopSavvy: Your Shopping Companion App

-ShopSavvy is a cross-platform shopping companion app that helps users find the best deals across multiple e-commerce platforms, with a focus on local platforms like Shopee and Lazada.
+ShopSavvy is a cross-platform shopping companion app that helps users find the best deals across multiple e-commerce platforms, with a focus on Philippine fashion and beauty platforms like Lazada, Zalora, and Shein.
 The app features an AI assistant, advanced search capabilities, price tracking, and personalized recommendations.

 ## Project Overview